mountainventor/Si7021PythonWebserver/README.md

 - enable auto start `sudo systemctl enable si7021_webserver.service`
 - reboot `sudo reboot`
 - after reboot the service should start automatically.

+## Warning
+Flasks webserver is a development webserver.
+Use a production WSGI server for non-private networks.